lianzhao/WikiaWP/ThirdPartyNotice.md

 ﻿This file is based on or incorporates material from the projects listed below (collectively, "Third Party Code").
 I (the app author) am not the original author of the Third Party Code.
 The original copyright notice and the license under which I received such Third Party Code, are set forth below.
 Such licenses and notices are provided for informational purposes only.
-I, not the third party, licenses the Third Party Code to you under the terms set forth in the EULA for the My App.
+I, not the third party, licenses the Third Party Code to you under the terms set forth in the EULA for my App.

 * MVVM-Sidekick